Develop and run code in Snowflake Notebooks

 cell1

-Convert the SQL table of results to a Snowpark dataframe.
+Convert a SQL results table to a Snowpark DataFrame.

 If you have the following in a SQL cell called cell1: